 - Set rewards for yourself.
 Rewards for good progress can assist with motivation.
 Try setting yourself a goal and rewarding yourself when you achieve it.
 A reward can be as simple as a cup of tea or your favourite TV programme.

-Around exam time, the La Trobe counseling service runs group seminars/sessions on exam success.
+Around exam time, the La Trobe counselling service runs group seminars/sessions on exam success.
 La Trobe's counselling service also has information about study timetables, goal setting and planning and priorities.
-If you feel

-overwhelmed by exam stress or study motivation problems and unable to cope, you may like to make an individual appointment with one of the counselors.
+If you feel overwhelmed by exam stress or study motivation problems and unable to cope, you may like to make an individual appointment with one of the counsellors.